Tony-Gfgg/Tony-Gfgg/README.md

 - 👋 Hi, I’m Tony Gfgg!

 - 👀 I’m a big fan of computers, anything tech related.

+- 🏆My main achievements are creating a kinda functional OS (In scratch, but I plan to make a version for linux.), building my own computer in Logisim Evolution (Currently has 4 Bytes RAM, 3 Registers, 8 Bit Data)

-- 🌱 I’m currently learning Python & HTML, but I also know a bit of C#, and Scratch (That block-coding language that means nothing on here.)
+- 🌱 I’m currently learning Python & HTML, but I also know a bit of C#, C, Javascript, and Scratch (That block-coding language that means nothing on here.)

 - 😄 Pronouns: He/Him